amymelody/itp380-rhythmrunner/README.md

 ITP 380 - Rhythm Runner
 ===================

-Final project for ITP 380 - Video Game Programming
+Final project for ITP 380 - Video Game Programming.
+We developed this project using Tortoise SVN, so there is no commit history.

 ###Team members: